ISISComputingGroup/ibex_developers_manual/Eclipse-4-Migration-to-dos.md

-TODOs For Eclipse 4 migration:
+To dos For Eclipse 4 migration:

 - Recommended synoptic code in config editor has been commented out
 - CTRL + ALT + P preference menu does not work.
 The `preferencePages` extension point is not available anymore in E4.
 Someone developed a plugin which provides a preference page extension point for E4 applications which can be found [here](https://github.com/opcoach/e4Preferences)